3 Surprising Facts Most People Don’t Know about Domestic Violence Charges

 Domestic abuse can include inflicting physical pain, injury, or illness.
 However, you can also be charged with domestic abuse if your words or actions make the other person reasonably fear you are going to cause them physical pain or injury.

-If you are in an argument with your spouse, and you throw a glass across the room with your spouse present, you could be charged with a crime of domestic abuse if your spouse feared you would cause them physical pain or injury.
+If you are in an argument with your spouse and you throw a glass across the room with your spouse present, you could be charged with domestic abuse if your spouse feared you would cause them physical pain or injury.
 You do not have to actually hit your spouse to be charged with this offense.

 2. It’s Not Just Couples

 In other words, you don’t have to be in a romantic relationship with someone to be charged with domestic abuse against them.
 According to Wisconsin law, a domestic abuse charge modifier can be added to an offense against a person with whom you share a domestic relationship.
 A “domestic relationship” means a person who is your spouse or former spouse, an adult with whom you reside or formerly resided, or a person with whom you share a child.